About

-2G BioPOWER is working with Enviro and its world-leading technology to develop a UK project to convert the UK’s used tyres into Biofuel whilst recovering valuable carbon black and steel.
+2G BioPOWER is aiming to develop a UK project to convert the UK’s used tyres into biofuel whilst recovering valuable carbon black and steel.

-A UK Govt supported study has concluded that the large scale implementation of Enviro technology in the UK is highly feasible.
+Through a UK Govt supported study, it demonstrated that the large scale implementation of pyrolysis technology in the UK is highly feasible.
 (UK Enviro Project Highly Feasible).
+Whilst based on Scandinavian Enviro Systems' technology, this analysis will apply to other technologies.

 THE PROCESS